-This arcanum points at the ultimate moment of discrimination where the Self is (for lack of proper words to describe) known in its True Nature.
+This arcanum points at the ultimate moment of discrimination when the Self is (for lack of proper words to describe) known in its True Nature.
 The persistent and most subtle false notion of “me as an author of experience separate from the universe”, and all the restlessness and suffering that that implies, is absent in the realization of the True Self.
-“Deeds are done but there is no doer thereof”.

 In essence, this is the same realization present in the Hanged Man.
 However then it was a total surprise; we were caught off guard.
 We had been serious spiritual workers but we had no clue about what we were working for.
 We were working to save the ego from death, no matter how well disguised the intent was.
 We had been sincerely working in ignorance and in the dark.

 The Hanged Man’s surprise was of knowing that we are not what we thought we were, therefore, the immortality we were seeking was imaginary; the surprise of knowing that immortality is irrelevant altogether.
 Aptly, our spiritual view of the world and ourselves were turned upside-down.
 Immortality can be relevant only to the ego/time-identified consciousness.
 The True Self (The World) is timeless; it was never born; death does not apply.